OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 ## Using Cilkscale

-Use the OpenCilk [Cilkscale scalability analyzer](#) script to measure the [work, span, and parallelism](../../../posts/2022-05-20-what-the-is-parallelism-anyhow/ "What the \$#@! is parallelism, anyhow?") of your Cilk program, and to benchmark parallel its speedup on different numbers of cores.
+Use the OpenCilk [Cilkscale scalability analyzer](/doc/users-guide/cilkscale) script to measure the work, span, and parallelism of your Cilk program, and to benchmark its parallel speedup on different numbers of cores.

 To measure work and span with Cilkscale, add the `-fcilktool=cilkscale` flag during compilation and linking: